ntnhut/LeetSolve/docs/source/Bit_Manipulation/04_SORT_287_Find_the_Duplicate_Number_int.md

 3
 ```

-### Code explanation

-1. The code creates a Boolean vector `visited` with the same size as the `nums` vector to keep track of visited elements.

-2. For each element `a` in the `nums` vector, it checks if the corresponding index in the `visited` vector is already marked as `true`.
-If it is, it returns `a` as it is the duplicate.
+This solution utilizes a boolean array `visited` to track visited elements efficiently.

-3. If the element is not marked as visited, it sets the corresponding index in the `visited` vector to `true` to mark it as visited.
+It iterates through the elements of the input vector `nums`, marking each element as visited by setting the corresponding index in the `visited` array to true.
+Upon encountering a visited element, it immediately returns it as the duplicate element.

-4. If no duplicates are found during the loop, it returns 0 as a default value.
+This approach efficiently identifies the duplicate element in the vector by tracking visited elements without requiring additional space proportional to the size of the input vector.

 ### Complexity
 * Runtime: `O(n)`.